linsalrob/qudaich/README.md

 # Heuristic Options

-There are two different heuristics that we have developed with qudaich, and you can select them using the -hypo option.
+There are two different heuristics that we have developed with qudaich, and you can select them using the -heuristic option.
 The heuristics are:
 Heuristic I: Query *q* has the best alignment with database sequence *d* if the suffixes of *d* are the most frequent closest suffixes in all the query groups containing all the suffixes of *q*.
 Heuristic II: Query *q* has the best alignment with database sequence *d*, if heuristic I satisfies and sigma(lcp(suffixes of *q*, suffixes of *d*)) is maximal.